 One important step when you are trying to get your finances in order is to know your credit score.
 I use Credit Sesame to monitor my credit.
 They have a free version.
 Or, you can also use the credit score report from

 99. Always find promo codes when online shopping.

 Another one of my favorite ways to save money fast is to use promo codes.
-I shop through Ebates to get cash back but I also double dip by using promo codes available.
+I shop through Rakuten to get cashback but I also double-dip by using promo codes available.
 I have Honey installed on my browser.
 Honey searches for promo codes which I can apply during checkout.
 It makes it easy, I do not have to be searching for promo codes myself.

 100. Pay higher deductibles.

-We pay so much premium during the year that we end up not using.
-You can save money fast by choosing the higher deductible. because you will have a lower premium.
-You will then save up for the deductible and keep it in a separate account.
+We pay so much premium during the year that we always end up not using it.
+You can save money fast by choosing the higher deductible.
+Because you will have a lower premium, you will then save up for the deductible and keep it in a separate account.